 Ember developers continue to most commonly work on product with a small team.

 Their roles are becoming more focused on the framework over time.
 In another question, participants reported 45% of them now work with Ember "all the time."
 This number is up from 32% in 2016.

 Almost half of survey participants have been using Ember for over two years.

-Nearly one thirds of Ember developers work with an app that is more than two years old.
-One in five Ember developers is working with an app create in the last three months.
+Nearly one-third of Ember developers work with an app that is more than two years old.
+One out of five Ember developers is working with an app create in the last three months.

 Atom moved up a spot to become the editor of choice primarily due to a drop in Sublime share.
 Interestingly, VS Code saw a 13% surge over the past year.

 Developers need to support browsers before IE 11 less than ever before.
 As Ember 3.0 only supports IE 11 and up, most developers now have a browser support requirement un-related to specific browser versions.